olivernn/lunr.js/README.md

 Browsers that do not support ES5 will require a JavaScript shim for Lunr to work.
 You can either use [Augment.js](https://github.com/olivernn/augment.js), [ES5-Shim](https://github.com/kriskowal/es5-shim) or any library that patches old browsers to provide an ES5 compatible JavaScript environment.

+## Features

+* Full text search support for 14 languages
+* Boost terms at query time or boost entire documents at index time
+* Scope searches to specific fields
+* Fuzzy term matching with wildcards or edit distance

 ## Contributing

 See the [`CONTRIBUTING.md` file](CONTRIBUTING.md).